disdi/standard-debug-vexriscv/src/Phase2B.md

 mirror the REQs.
 All other bits read as zero.

 The DPIDR default has a non-ARM DESIGNER field (`[11:1] = 0x555`, bit0 = 1, DPv1) — a
-deliberate placeholder to be replaced per the Phase 2D identification rules before any host-tool integration.
+deliberate placeholder to be replaced per the identification rules before any host-tool integration.

 ### 1.3 ACK policy (the WAIT/FAULT generation deferred from 2A)